How to Apologize to Someone You Hurt?

 How to get someone to forgive you for hurting them?

-Until you’re not sure what you have done to hurt someone you love, why apologize.
+Why apologize until you’re unsure what you did to hurt someone you love?

 The entire foundation of saying sorry is based on the fact that you acknowledge your mistake.
-Unless you’re not sure what mistake you’ve committed, there is no point in apologizing.
-So, make sure that you’re well aware of your mistakes and are ready to acknowledge them.
+Unless you’re unsure what mistake you’ve committed, there is no point in apologizing.
+So, make sure you’re well aware of your mistakes and ready to acknowledge them.

-How to make it up to someone you hurt?
-Saying sorry to someone you hurt?
-Along with apologizing to them and saying that you’re sorry, you should also suggest something to make it up to them.
+Along with apologizing and saying that you’re sorry, you should also suggest something to make it up to them.

-Sometimes the damage is such that you need to do something to forgive yourself for your mistake.
-So, while you’re apologizing, be prepared to offer them something to uplift their mood.
+Sometimes the damage is such that you must do something to forgive yourself for your mistake.
+So, while apologizing, be prepared to offer them something to uplift their mood.

 4. There is no place for ‘but’ while apologizing